top of page

 5. Generate thought leadership

 Thought leadership is particularly powerful in business to business due to the complexity of the decision-making process.
-According to research by Edelman and Linked In, nearly half of business decision-makers said thought leadership has directly led them to award business to an organisation.
-It also has tremendous PR value.
+According to research by Edelman and LinkedIn, nearly half of business decision-makers said thought leadership has directly led them to award business to an organisation, as well as having tremendous PR value.

 We all have knowledge, experience and a point of view that can be relevant so why not leverage this and start by providing tips on hot topics you are an expert in and that your audience would like to know more about.

 You could demonstrate this expertise by speaking at events and conferences, creating a podcast, and engaging on social media and blogs.
-Videos are a highly effective way to get noticed and can have a big viral impact.
+Videos are also a highly effective way to get noticed and can have a big viral impact.

 Keep going forwards